Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 11. Error was CategoryToDb is used by existing migration
 12. To solve this issue i delete the previous CategoryToDb migration file and re-run command NOW IT WORKED
+ Test it = IT WORKED
+13. Commint to Github

+-------COMPLETED STEP 2.1 Create the DB-------